Filed under:

 Andy was a talented banker on the outside, and that helps him on the inside.
 In several scenes throughout the film.
 Remember the scene on the roof which ends with the crew drinking icy-old, Bohemia-style beer, and the colossal prick even managed to sound magnanimous.
 Hell, they could have been tarring the roof of their own houses.

 On the other hand, Brooks was doomed from the start.
 He came to Shawshank in 1905.
-His whole life he was here.
-And when he was released in 1955, obviously a total stranger to the ways of the outside world.
+And when he was released in 1955, a total stranger to the ways of the outside world.
 He saw an automobile once when he was a kid and when he got out, they were everywhere.

 Red was pretty much on the same track as Brooks, unless it was for Andy.
 Now, did Red save himself?
 No, luckily, he got a friend.
 And it didn’t even happen easily.
 Andy tried many times to install hope in Red, but failed.
 And when hope wasn’t installed in Red, Andy gave him a purpose.